 Automobile usage.
-During 2021, automobiles that we purchased at our sole cost were used by Robert Greenberg, Michael Greenberg and David Weinberg.
-These costs are considered taxable income to the Named Executive Officers, each of whom is also provided a tax gross-up reimbursement for the applicable imputed income.
+During 2023, automobiles that we purchased at our sole cost were used by Robert Greenberg, Michael Greenberg and David Weinberg.
+We paid on their behalf the automobile insurance premiums as well as maintenance, repair and other charges related to their use of these automobiles.
+These costs are considered taxable income to the Named Executive Officers, each of whom is provided a tax gross-up payment for the applicable imputed income.